erjank/teaching/guide/README.md

     exploiting the characteristics of individuals and their networks.

-*   *Implementation*: STEM undergraduate instruction will be changed by developing research-based instructional ``best practices'' and training instructors to use them.
+*   *Implementation*: STEM undergraduate instruction will be changed by developing research-based instructional "best practices" and training instructors to use them.
 Instructors must use these practices with fidelity to the established standard.

 *   *Scholarly Teaching*: STEM undergraduate instruction will be